Samuel-Ricardo/Pic-Pay_simplified/README.md

 <h2> | 🛰️ About:  </h2>

 <p align="justfy">
-  This API is my implementation of the PicPay Technical Challenge [<a href="https://github.com/PicPay/picpay-desafio-backend" > repository </a>].
+  This API is my implementation of the PicPay.
 Simulates a microservice for transactions with authentication and authorization.
 It was done following the best practices of Clean Architecture and DDD, with Tests, Docker Containers and complete Documentation with Swagger.
 </p>

 <br>